Bulk Uploading Images & ZIP Files

 Pro Tip

-Keep your filenames simple and consistent.
+Keep filenames simple and consistent.
 Avoid special characters or very long names.
-A pattern like 20250227-001_F.jpg works great for batch scans.
+A pattern like 20250227-001_F.jpg works well for batch scans.

 Step 01